-Having such minimal startup costs allows you to test the market and the method with very little risk.
+Such minimal startup costs allow you to test the market and method with little risk.
 You can test the ecommerce waters a bit before diving in fully.

-Once you find the right dropshipping suppliers, you can sell an array of product options through your online store.
-You can use this to test new product lines and attract different audiences until you find what really sticks for your brand.
+Once you find suitable dropshipping suppliers, you can sell an array of product options through your online store.
+You can use this to test new product lines and attract different audiences until you find what sticks for your brand.

-Any effort to build your own ecommerce store will come with some bumps.
-There is no perfect business model or fulfillment strategy, and dropshipping comes with its fair share of challenges along with benefits.
+Any effort to build your ecommerce store will come with some bumps.
+There is no perfect business model or fulfillment strategy, and dropshipping comes with its fair share of challenges and benefits.

-Being the middleman doesn't pay much in small doses.
+Being the middleman doesn’t pay much in small doses.
 Mass-producing products run on an economy of scale, meaning you get discounted rates when you order a larger quantity.
-Ordering each item on its own means you have to pay a higher price per item.
+You must pay a higher price per item by ordering each item.

 Dropshipping can still bring in profits, however.
 The reduced costs help offset the item’s price, and the opportunity to grow quickly will help you sell more products.
 Even if they have a smaller margin, you may have an easier time growing your purchase quantity, which can help bolster the returns.